MDMPDevelopment/RTCSProject/README.txt

 Setup Instruction
 Import the included Java source files to a new project in Eclipse.
 As well, test files should be placed in Client and Server folders in the directory from which the project will be run. (ex: project/Client/test.txt)

 Included Files:
 1. Client
-- Server and Host must be running first for it to work
+- Server and Host must be running before transfers are started for it to work
 - Options are printed to the console
-- Gives the option to toggle Test mode, Verbose mode, quit or change the  target IP by typing the corresponding key (in the console)
+- Gives the option to toggle Test mode, Verbose mode, quit, change the directory files are saved to/read from, or change the  target IP by typing the corresponding key (in the console)
 - Gives the option to start a read or write request by typing the corresponding key (in the console)

 2. Host